 Why is Thien Hau pagoda special?

-In the 17th century, Thien Hau temple was built as a place to worship Thien Hau Thanh Mau.
+In the 17th century, the Thien Hau temple was built to worship Thien Hau Thanh Mau.

 It is said that Thien Hau Temple has a great influence on the cultural life of the Chinese community living in Saigon.

 Many sculpted lines, sculptures, artifacts, and historical values are still preserved in this sacred place.

 So who is Thien Hau?
 Why do Chinese people worship and worship her?